hackforla/website/_guide-pages/how-to-set-reminders-in-slack.md

 # **When** to use Reminders ⏰

-Slack has a function that **allows you to set up an automatic reminder with a tailored message **sent out by the Bot at a specified time.
+Slack has a function that **allows you to set up an automatic reminder with a tailored message** sent out by the Bot at a specified time.

-## Who uses reminders
+## Who Uses Reminders

 * Yourself
 * Someone else